nikiwlan/BA-Deepfake-Detection-Utils/Datasets/preprocess_datasets/README.md

 - **Dataset Reduction**:

     - **Celeb-DF**: Is reduced to 500 real and 500 fake videos.
     - **FF++**: Is reduced to 600 real and 600 fake videos.
 Moreover, the generation methods are limited to Deepfakes, Face2Face, FaceSwap, and NeuralTextures.
+The original videos from actors and YouTube were combined into a single category called 'Real'.

 ## Directory Structure